How to get to Tui?

 By train

-Traveling by train from Barcelona to Tui is a bit more complicated than from Madrid, mainly because of the distance.
-First, you need to take a train to Vigo with Renfe, and from there take another train or the bus from the company Lugove.
-The total trip can take around 12 hours, depending on the connections.
+Traveling by train from Barcelona to Tui is a bit more complicated than from Madrid, mainly due to the distance.
+First, you must take a train to Vigo with Renfe, and from there take another train or the bus from the company Lugove.
+The total journey can take around 12 hours, depending on the connections.

 By plane and train/bus